-Record number of child casualties cited in Afghan conflict, UN report says
+UN: Spike in Afghan kids killed, maimed by unexploded munitions

 - Civilian casualties for single year at more than 11,000

-(CNN)The number of child casualties in the long-running Afghan war jumped last year, spiking 24% from 2015 in large part from unexploded munitions, the U.N.
+(CNN)The number of child casualties in the long-running Afghan war jumped last year, spiking 24% from 2015 in large part from leftover munitions, the U.N.
 Assistance Mission in Afghanistan said in a report on Monday.

-The report also cited a 3% increase in total conflict-related civilian casualties compared to last year -- the highest number since the the United Nations started documenting the deaths and injuries in the conflict in 2009.
-That amount stands at 11,418 deaths and injuries.
+The report also cited a 3% increase in total conflict-related civilian casualties in 2016 compared to the previous year -- the highest number since the the United Nations started documenting the deaths and injuries in the conflict in 2009.
+That number stands at 11,418 deaths and injuries in 2016.

 But the jump in child deaths and injuries is a particularly striking and disturbing trend in the mission's annual report entitled "Protection of Civilians in Armed Conflict."